Emotional Habits

 Social support, including speaking with friends and mentors

-Take this topic seriously, as developing the habit of fostering a healthy, calm demeanor will help you greatly throughout your life.
+Take this topic seriously.
+Fostering a healthy, calm demeanor will help you greatly throughout your life.

-Every time you fall asleep or wake up you pass through a mental state called hypnagogia.
-In this state we are much more susceptible to suggestion than we would during the day.
-This includes susceptibility to our own suggestions.
-The old wisdom that says "never go to sleep angry" is correct.
-It's bad enough to think badly about ourselves or others during the day.
-But as we fall asleep, those bitter thoughts become more deeply embedded into our psyche because we are more suggestible, even to ourselves.
+Every time you fall asleep or wake up, you pass through a mental state called hypnagogia.
+In this state, we are much more susceptible to suggestions than during the day, including our own suggestions.
+The old wisdom that says, "Never go to sleep angry" is correct.
+Thinking badly about ourselves or others during the day is bad enough.
+But as we fall asleep, those bitter thoughts become more deeply embedded in our psyche because we are more suggestible, even to ourselves.

-So let's use the hypnagogic state to our advantage!
-On the occasions when I'm troubled by my thoughts of the day and cannot get to sleep, I first make sure I am physically comfortable (right temperature, soft pillow, etc.) and then in my mind repeatedly tell myself the following, "Right now I feel perfect.
-Right now all is well."
-Such is easy for me to believe because it is true that at that instant all really is well.
-The process works almost instantly and I fall asleep because I am highly suggestible at that moment.
+So, let's use the hypnagogic state to our advantage!
+On the occasions when I'm troubled by my thoughts of the day and cannot get to sleep, I first make sure I am physically comfortable (right temperature, soft pillow, etc.) and then, in my mind, repeatedly tell myself the following, "Right now I feel perfect.
+Right now, all is well."
+Such is easy for me to believe because it is true that, at that instant, all is well.
+The process works almost instantly, and I fall asleep because, at that moment, I am highly suggestible.

 Talk to your six-year-old

 When you find yourself fighting off bad thoughts, imagine you're talking to a six-year-old instead.
-Because you really are!
-Your subconscious which clings to out-of-date emotional junk really is only six-years-old.
+Your subconscious, which clings to out-of-date emotional junk, really is only six years old.

 Let's imagine you're angry at the guy who cut in line in front of you.
 Instead of trying to tell yourself to ignore your feelings--which is like telling a rhinoceros to stop charging--look down at the imaginary six-year-old standing beside you and say silently to him or her, "Should that man have done that?"
 "No," the child responds.
 "Why not?" you ask.
 "Because it isn't right," the child says.

-This directs the attention away from you.
-Why should the attention be you?
-You didn't do anything wrong.
-Neither did the child.
+This directs attention away from you.
+Why should it be on you?
+You didn't do anything wrong, and neither did the child.
 The only person guilty in this story is the jerk who took cuts.
 Never accept the punishment of someone else's actions.

 Keep it simple